Broad Recommender System: An Efficient Nonlinear Collaborative Filtering Approach: Related Work

 \subsection{Deep Learning based Collaborative Filtering Methods}

-Recently, DNNs have been widely used in collaborative filtering to learn the complex mapping relationships between users and items due to their ability to approximate any continuous function.
-For example, in~\cite{xue2017deep}, Xue et al. propose a new matrix decomposition model based on a neural network structure.
-It maps users and items into a common low-dimensional space via a nonlinear projection.
-He et al. propose a neural network structure to model the latent features of users and items, and design a general framework for collaborative filtering based on neural networks, called Neural Collaborative Filtering (NCF)~\cite{He:2017:NCF:3038912.3052569}.
-Three examples are developed, namely Generalized Matrix Decomposition (GMF), Multi-Layer Perceptron (MLP), and Neural Matrix Factorization (NeuMF).
-In~\cite{DeepCF}, Deng et al. propose a unified deep collaborative filtering framework integrating representation learning and matching function learning.
-In~\cite{DBLP:journals/tois/XueHWXLH19}, Xue et al. propose a deep item-based collaborative filtering method, which takes into account of the higher-order relationship among items.
-For more literature reviews of the deep learning based collaborative filtering methods, please refer to the survey paper~\cite{SurveyDeepRec:22}.
-However, due to the large number of trainable parameters and complex structures involved, the DNNs-based models usually suffer from high computational complexity, i.e., consuming very long training time and storing huge amount of trainable parameters.
+Recently, DNNs have been widely adopted in CF to learn the complex mapping relationships in the user-item pairs due to their ability to approximate any continuous function.
+For example, in~\cite{xue2017deep}, Xue et al. develop a new matrix decomposition model based on a neural network structure.
+It maps users and items into a shared low-dimension space via a nonlinear projection.
+He et al. develop a neural network structure to capture the latent features of users/items, and design a general framework called Neural Collaborative Filtering (NCF)~\cite{He:2017:NCF:3038912.3052569}{, which contains some very well-known approaches such as Neural Matrix Factorization (NeuMF)}.
+In~\cite{DeepCF}, Deng et al. propose a unified deep CF framework integrating matching function learning and representation learning.
+In~\cite{DBLP:journals/tois/XueHWXLH19}, Xue et al. propose a deep item-based CF method, which takes into account of the higher-order relationship among items.
+In~\cite{DBLP:journals/tcyb/FuQYLL19}, Fu et al. propose a multi-view feed-forward neural network which considers the historical information of both user and item.
+In~\cite{DBLP:journals/tnn/HanZXZZYZ20}, Han et al. develop a DNNs-based recommender framework with an attention factor, which can learn the adaptive representations of users.
+In~\cite{DBLP:journals/tcyb/LiuYL23}, Liu et al. propose a dual-message propagation mechanism for graph collaborative filtering, which can model preferences and similarities for recommendations.
+In~\cite{DBLP:journals/tcyb/ZhongHWLY22}, Zhong et al. propose a cross-domain recommendation method, which utilizes autoencoder, MLP, and self-attention to extract and integrate the latent factors from different domains.
+In~\cite{DBLP:conf/kdd/Xia0Z22}, {Xia et al. propose Self-supervised Hypergraph Transformer (SHT), which introduces the hypergraph transformer network} for collaborative filtering recommendation via self-supervised learning.
+For more literature reviews of the DNNs-based CF methods, please refer to the survey paper~\cite{SurveyDeepRec:22}.
+However, due to the large amount of trainable parameters and complex structures involved, the DNNs-based models usually encounter high computational complexity, \textit{i.e.}, consuming very long training time and storing huge amount of trainable parameters. {{Neural Graph Collaborative Filtering (NGCF)~\cite{DBLP:conf/sigir/Wang0WFC19}} is a collaborative filtering recommendation method based on graph neural networks.
+It utilizes graph neural networks to extract higher-order interaction information between users and items to improve {the} recommendation performance.
+LightGCN~\cite{DBLP:conf/sigir/0001DWLZ020} is a lightweight graph convolution collaborative filtering recommendation method.
+It uses only the neighbor aggregation part of {Graph Convolutional Network (GCN)} and weights the higher-order embeddings of users and items learned on all layers to get the predicted rating. {Incremental GCN (IGCN)~\cite{DBLP:conf/cikm/XiaLGLZG21}} is an incremental GNN-based recommendation model {that updates} the time-aware properties of users and items. {The main ideas and specificities of the related work and BroadCF} are summarized in Table~\ref{tab:related work}.}